 How to set custom .htaccess rules?

-.htaccess rules are a powerful way to affect how a website behaves and can be used to set pretty URLs, define error pages, restrict access and more.
+.htaccess rules are a powerful way to control how your website behaves.
+It can be used to set pretty URLs, define error pages, restrict access and more.
 There are plenty of guides available to teach you everything that can be done with .htaccess.

 Create the .htaccess file in your htdocs directory

 Every domain name on your account has a htdocs directory.
-Your main domain is attached to the folder
+Your first domain is attached to the folder

-htdocs/, addon domains and subdomains to folders like
+htdocs/ and addon domains and subdomains are linked to folders like

 example.com/htdocs/.
 In these folders, you can create a new file with the name